Naveen180495/sampleproject/README.md

-This is the sample java project
+This is the sample README file